-CARA Creation Date: 09-Dec-20 Activity: Other Activity Name: Year 2 - Water Warriors Activity Scope: This generic template is provided to support schools in implementing the Managing risks in school curriculum activities procedure.
-The CARA planner must be used in conjunction with this guideline for the specific school context, considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.
-Depending on the scope of this activity, other risk assessments may be required when planni Curriculum activities encompassing more than one CARA guideline must comply with the requirements of all CARA guidelines appropriate to the activity.
-For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.
-For activities conducted off-site, schools must comply with the School excursions international school study tours procedure.
-For activities conducted as part of representative school sport programs, schools showith Queensland School Sport.
-Use the CARA risk matrix (located on the CARA planner ) to determine the inherent risk level of the activity before any control measures are put in place.
-Guidelines: https://education.gld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: This program provides the opportunity for students to explore a local creek, investigate the environment and analyse collected data to assess the quality of the natural resource.
-Inherent Risk Level: Low Inherent Risk Level Description: Little chance of incident or serious injury Start Date: Monday, 24 January, 2022 End Date: Friday, 09 December, 2022 On School Grounds: No Is parental permission required for this activity?
+CARA Creation Date: 20-Nov-202 Activity: Other Activity Name: Year 2 Water Warriors incursion Activity Scope: This generic template is provided to school curriculum activities procedu implementing the Managing risks in The CARA planner must be used in conjunction with this guideline for the specific school context, considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.
+Depending on the scope of this activity, other risk assessments may be required when planning.
+Curriculum activities encompassing more than one CARA guideline must comply with the requirements of all CARA guidelines appropriate to the activity.
+For activities conducted at a non-Department of Education venue, and/or when e external expertise, request written risk assessment advice and attach it to this CA For activities conducted off-site, schools must comply with the School excursions and international school study tours procedure.
+For activities conducted as part of representative school sport programs, schools should consu with Queensland School Sport .
+Use the CARA risk matrix (located on the CARA planner ) to determine the inherent risk the activity before any control measures are put in place.
+Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Water Warriors is a two-hour excursion designed to provide students with an understanding of how our behaviours can affect the health of our creeks and rivers.
+Through this, they will gain a sense of stewardship for our waterways and the living things that are found there and see that we can use science in our daily lives to communicate the importance of our natural resource.
+Inherent Risk Level: Low Inherent Risk Level Description: Little chance of incident or serious injury Start Date: Tuesday, 28 January, 2025 End Date: Friday, 12 December, 2025 On School Grounds: No Is parental permission required for this activity?
 Yes